 The group operates the SIS and ADRESS beamlines.
 Homepage Spectroscopy of Novel Materials Group

 Microscopy and Magnetism GroupThe Microscopy and Magnetism Group has a long experience in synchrotron based experiments in condensed matter physics.
 In particular we study electronic and magnetic properties of thin films, multilayers, and bulk systems of metals and oxides, 3d- and 4f - electron Systems employing techniques ranging from X-ray scattering and absorption experiments, pump probe techniques using femtosecond lasers to photoemission electron microscopy and photo electron spectroscopy/diffration.

-The group operates the SIM, X-Treme, and PEARL beamlines.
+The group operates the SIM and the X-Treme beamlines.
 Homepage Microscopy and Magnetism Group

 Micro-Spectroscopy GroupTh MicroSpectroscopy group uses x-rays focused to sub-micron sizes to do spectroscopy and microscopy of polymers and magnetic materials.
 In addition it develops novel instrumentation like the combination of an x-ray and a scanning probe microscope.

 The group operates the PolLux and NanoXAS beamlines.
 Homepage Micro-Spectroscopy Group